Bhavin-Pathak/clario/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-### Contributing Guidelines

-- Follow React best practices
+6. Follow React best practices
-- Use functional components with hooks
+7. Use functional components with hooks
-- Write clean, commented code
+8. Write clean, commented code
-- Add tests for new features
+9. Add tests for new features
-- Update documentation
+10. Update documentation

----

-⭐ **If you found this project helpful, please give it a star!**
+## ⭐ If you found this project helpful, please give it a star!